Department of Modern Languages and Classics

 Programs

-The department of modern languages and classics offers two majors leading to the bachelor of arts (BA) degree: one in Spanish and one in foreign languages and literature.
-The major in foreign languages and literature offers six tracks: Classics, French, German, Italian, Latin and Greek.
-Also offered are minors in Arabic, Chinese, Classical Civilization, French, German, Greek, Italian, Japanese, Latin, Latin American, Caribbean, and Latino Studies, Russian and Spanish.
-Extensive coursework is offered in Arabic.
-The department of modern languages and classics also houses the Critical Languages Center.
+The Department of Modern Languages and Classics offers two majors leading to the Bachelor of Arts (BA) degree: one in Spanish and one in Foreign Languages and Literature.
+The major in Foreign Languages and Literature offers various tracks: Classic Civilization, French, German, Greek, Italian, Latin and Russian.
+Also offered are minors in Arabic, Chinese, Classical Civilization, French, German, Greek, Italian, Japanese, Latin, Latin American, Caribbean, and Latino Studies, Russian, and Spanish.
+The department also offers language courses in ASL (American Sign Language) as well as less commonly taught languages, such as Thai and Korean, many of which are vital for national security.
 Students pursuing majors or minors in a language are strongly encouraged to take advantage of study abroad opportunities.

 Placement into Language Courses